-What does it mean if the counselor is a pre-licensed therapist?
+What does it mean if the clinician is a pre-licensed therapist?

 All therapists must complete a certain number of supervised hours before they are eligible to be fully licensed in their state to practice independent therapy.
 The Hopebound program offers graduate students studying therapy the chance to fulfill these hours.